IE 11 is not supported. For an optimal experience visit our site on another browser.

 Miso Robotics said the rollout of the machines is being phased by region and is still in the planning stages.

-The robotics program will take place in nearly one-third of the company's locations, as there are about 350 brick-and-mortar White Castle restaurants across the Midwest, Southwest and the New York area.
+In an update to TODAY.com in October 2023, a White Castle spokesperson said the program is still being rolled out and will eventually be in nearly one-third of the company's approximately 350 brick-and-mortar White Castle restaurants across the Midwest, Southwest and the New York area.

 White Castle is hardly the first fast-food chain to look at artificial intelligence as a way of increasing efficiency and lowering labor costs.
 Other chains like Sonic, McDonald’s and Checkers are working with AI companies to streamline taking orders in the drive-thru.